 If you’ve been conditioned to place value on the scale, it’s not the only way to measure your progress—in fact, even if you have a smart biometric scale, it still isn’t telling you everything about your success.
 You can learn much more about your progress by bringing awareness to the other ways your body or mindset is changing.
-This is why on Weigh in Wednesday at Found, your coach will ask you other questions about your weekly experience to help you find various ways to see progress other than the scale.
 Many of us easily obsess over the number on the scale.
 It’s an “easy” measurement to track our progress, although it’s not the only measurement.

 There are many factors that can cause weight to fluctuate, and weight loss on the scale is neither consistent nor linear, and it isn’t always a useful marker of progress.
 There are numerous things that can influence daily or weekly body weight.
 For example, hydration levels, elevated stress levels, hormone fluctuations, poor sleep quality, and inflammation from a heavy or intense workout all contribute to weight fluctuation.